szilvia-csernus/book-cycle/README.md

 Upon user registration on the site and the creation of a `User` instance, a corresponding `User Profile` instance is created to store the user's default shipping and contact information.
 This feature enhances the checkout process for subsequent purchases.

+Shopping bag is stored in django's built in `Session` model as a text field as was suggested in Code Institute's reference project (Boutique Ado) - not included in the diagram below.

 I used [Lucid Charts](https://lucid.app/) to visualize the database schema.